 Klimt's Oil Paintings

-Gustav Klimt is considered the leading exponent of the European Art Nouveau movement in the early twentieth century.
-In the first phase, his works were characterized by an assorted style and a keen interest related to historical themes.
+Gustav Klimt is considered the leading figure of the European Art Nouveau movement in the early Twentieth Century.
+In his first phase, his works were characterized by an assorted style and a keen interest related to historical themes.
 From 1909 on, he specialized in mosaic decoration, which led to the creation of his most famous paintings today.

 You have no items in your shopping cart.